American Estate Planning Series

 New York Contributing Attorney

-We are in the process of selecting a Georgia estate planning attorney to serve as the contributing attorney for this state.
+We are currently selecting a New York estate planning attorney to serve as the Contributing Attorney for this state.

-Each state in the American Estate Planning Series is supported by one contributing attorney who helps ensure the information is accurate, practical, and aligned with that state’s laws and procedures.
+Each state in the American Estate Planning Series is supported by one carefully selected attorney who helps ensure the information is accurate, practical, and aligned with that state’s laws and procedures.

 What This Means for You

-• Content on this page is being developed and refined with Georgia-specific considerations in mind
+• Content on this page is being developed and refined with New York-specific considerations in mind

 • A carefully selected attorney will be featured here once the selection process is complete

-• That attorney will serve as a trusted resource for individuals and families seeking guidance in Georgia
+• That attorney will serve as a trusted resource for individuals and families seeking guidance in New York

 Our Approach

-We take a thoughtful approach to selecting contributing attorneys.
+We take a thoughtful and selective approach to choosing Contributing Attorneys.

 We look for attorneys who: